-The subjects of the first year schedule are required for graduation for all who are not high school graduates, but the work of the second and third year schedules is entirely elective.
-This provides that the person in the second and third year schedules may select their own branches of study subject to rules of the Winter Course Committee as given below.
+The subjects of the first year schedule are required for all without high school training, but the work of the second and third year schedules is entirely elective.
+This provides that the persons in the second and third year schedules may select their own branches of study subject to rules of the Winter Course Committee as given below.
 A diploma is granted upon the completion of two years' work equivalent to 36 credits.
-Preliminary training as explained under "Requirements for Admission" may shorten this period.
+Preliminary training as explained under "Requirements for Admission" may sherten this period.
 Parliamentary Practice and Physical Education are required for the first two years of work.
 Library instruction is required in the first year schedule.